 Triple Constraint is a model of constraints of a project.
-These are areas where changes are typically introduces into a project.
-Balancing of these constraints through change control process is the key of a successful project.
+These are areas where changes are typically introduced into a project.
+Balancing of these constraints through the change control process is the key to a successful project.
 All three constraints should be treated at equal importance.
 These three are the most significant attributes of a project.

 Project Manager is the one he should juggle all theses to keep balance.

 Triple Constraints of Project Management | Explanation with Example